Skip to main content

 • Yes, on myBYU, during open enrollment or your first semester here.
 You can also waive your Health Plan through myBYU.

 Go to myBYU.
 Access “My Financial Center”.
-At the top of the page select “Other”.
-Next select "Health Coverage".
+Select "Health Coverage".
 Select “Request Waiver” for the semester you want to waive.
-To modify your private insurance information mid-year select modify current on the Health Coverage Page.
+To modify your private insurance information mid-year select "Modify Current" on the Health Coverage Page.

 • When you first find out you are expecting, come to the Health Plan office and pick up a "Maternity Pamphlet" that will explain how to find a contracted doctor.